-- □ Keep dirt or debris from collecting under or around your gas meter to prevent corrosion and leaks. - □ Clear away snow and ice from the meter during winter months. - □ Make sure no objects are placed on or against the meter.
+- □ Keep dirt or debris from collecting under or around your gas meter to prevent corrosion and leaks. - □ Carefully clear away snow and ice from the meter during winter months, being careful not to damage the components. - □ Make sure no objects are placed on or against the meter.
 (No animals should be tied to it, either.) - □ Make sure your meter is protected from possible vehicle collisions. - Call 811 at least two business days before you dig to have underground utilities marked (free service for Avista residential customers).
-Privately owned lines can be located for a fee. - □ Call Avista before you or a professional attempt to unblock a sewer drain. - Identify the gas valve on your gas meter in the event you need to shut off your natural gas during a major emergency.
+Privately owned lines can be located for a fee. - □ Call Avista before you or a professional attempt to unblock a sewer drain. - □ Identify the gas valve on your gas meter in the event you need to shut off your natural gas during a major emergency.
 (Make sure you keep a large enough wrench at home.)